a6enez3r/portfolio/src/static/resume/resume.md

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->
 ### <span>Software Engineer, Klaviyo </span> <span>2022 – Present</span>

-Built various features necessary to ensure messages sent by clients get sent through the right platform & Carter while also making sure the messages are delivered via the right device with an eye towards compliance & also laying the foundation of scaling mobile @ Klaviyo.
+Building various features necessary to ensure messages sent by clients get sent through the right platform and are delivered via the right channel with an emphasis on internal and customer delivery enablement & laying the foundations for scaling mobile @ Klaviyo.

+ - Built an internal & easily cuztomizable report generator using Django & MySQL
+ - Working on internal tooling such as poppy - a python CLI to simplify sampling, wrangling, tranforming, and cleaning data out of production and into local databass, and covme, a Slack Bot to automatically generate pytest coverage report based on CODEOWNERS.
- - Integrate a third party CDN into the mobile delivery pipeline to optimize virtual contact file fetch / load times from AWS S3 by 6%
+ - Integrating a third-party CDN (Fastly) into the mobile delivery pipeline to optimize virtual contact file fetch / load times from AWS S3 by 6 - 8 %
- - Worked with a team of 7 engineers and various other stakeholders across the company to build and manage Klaviyo’s customer facing application (with an emphasis on backend development)
+ - Working with a team of 7 engineers and various other stakeholders across the company to build and manage Klaviyo’s customer facing mobile application (with an emphasis on customer enablement)
- -  internal tooling, such as poppy — a python CLI to simplify sampling, wrangling, transforming, and cleaning data out of production and into local databases — and improve team velocity
- - Integrate Klaviyo’s mobile application platform with third party SMS APIs such as Twilio and SendGrid Debug, troubleshoot, and fix various operational issues that come up during pager duty with SMS delivery pipelines and document various approaches in the process for progeny
+ - Debugging, troubleshooting, and fixing various operational issues that come up during pager duty

 ### <span>Software Engineer, ForAllSecure </span> <span>2021 – 2022 </span>